Cityray87/aqua-platform/README.md

 We welcome contributions from the community!
 Whether you want to report a bug, request a feature, or submit a pull request, we’re excited to collaborate.
 How to Contribute 1.
 Fork the repository.
 2. Create a feature branch.
 3. Commit your changes and submit a pull request.

-Please refer to our CONTRIBUTING.md for more details.
+Please refer to our <a href="https://github.com/Cityray87/aqua-platform/blob/main/CONTRIBUTING.md">CONTRIBUTING.md</a> for more details.

 Acknowledgements
 Aqua is built on top of ExtJS 3.4, a robust JavaScript framework for building data-rich web applications.
 We thank the ExtJS team for their foundational work and contribution to the developer community.